Wonder Boy: Adventure Island series

 Adventure Island was Hudson Soft's adaptation of the original Wonder Boy game for the Nintendo Entertainment System and MSX2, originally released in 1986.
 Due to the popularity of the game's success on the system, Hudson Soft created a series of sequels with no involvement from Westone, retaining the same gameplay style as the original game.

 Other media

 Soundtrack

 A soundtrack album, the Monster World Complete Collection Original Sound Track was released in 2007.
 Composed by Shinichi Sakamoto and Jin Watanabe the 2-CD album was published by Wave Master (the audio division of Sega).

 Comic books

-Wonder Boy was adapted into two stories that ran in Fleetway's Sonic the Comic, which were loosely based on Wonder Boy in Monster World.
+Wonder Boy was adapted into two stories that ran in Fleetway's Sonic the Comic, both written by Mark Eyles with art by Bojan Djukac, which were loosely based on Wonder Boy in Monster World.
 "Wonder Boy in Demon World" ran between issues 2-9 and saw Shion, the protagonist who has a dislike of being referred to as Wonder Boy, fighting to save some people while staving off a demon curse.
 "Wonder Boy in Ghost Land" ran between issues 22-27, and saw Shion travel to a world of ghostly dinosaurs.